adrian154/blog/blogposts/tls.md

 </div>
 <div class="segment" data-hex="300d06092a864886f70d01010b0500" data-name="Signature Algorithm">

 This section identifies the signature algorithm used by the issuer to sign the certificate.
-Signature algorithms are one of the many things that are referenced through [object identifiers](https://en.wikipedia.org/wiki/Object_identifier), a hierarchical naming system created by the [ITU](https://en.wikipedia.org/wiki/International_Telecommunication_Union) and the ISO/IEC.
+Signature algorithms are one of the many things in DER-land that are referenced through [object identifiers](https://en.wikipedia.org/wiki/Object_identifier), a hierarchical naming system created by the [ITU](https://en.wikipedia.org/wiki/International_Telecommunication_Union) and the ISO/IEC.
+Object identifiers consist of a series of integers separated by periods.

 * `30`: datatype (sequence)
 * `0d`: length